-[Translate to English:] Global map of ESA CCI soil moisture
+Global map of ESA CCI soil moisture

 Climate Data Records of soil moisture are fundamental for improving our understanding of long-term dynamics in the coupled water, energy, and carbon cycles over land.
 To respond to this need, the European Space Agency (ESA) has supported the development and production of the first multi-decadal, global satellite-observed soil moisture (SM) dataset as part of its Climate Change Initiative (CCI) program.
 This product, named ESA CCI SM, combines various single-sensor active and passive microwave soil moisture products into three harmonised Climate Data Records: a merged active microwave, a merged passive microwave, and a combined active+passive microwave product.
-The ESA CCI SM project is currently in the extension phase called CCI+.
+The ESA CCI SM project is currently in the second phase of the extension phase called CCI+.

 Funding